traf_ops_analysis_header.jpg

 Traffic control devices, both permanent and temporary, play a major role in the safe transportation of vehicles on our roadways.
 Whether it involves roadways signing, pavement markings, traffic signals, or temporary traffic control, EFG’s staff is trained to help you navigate the standards of practice to determine whether traffic control is adequate.

 Traffic control can contribute to an accident in a number of ways.
 Roadway signing and marking that is misleading or confusing can cause a driver to become distracted or directed into potentially dangerous situations.
 A curve that is marked for an inappropriately high speed can give drivers a false sense of security.
-Traffic control signs, such as stop signs, that do not have adequate visibility can create hazardous situations at intersections.
+Traffic control signs, such as stop signs, that do not have adequate visibility or advance warning can create hazardous situations at intersections.

 A major concern for construction related work is temporary traffic control or maintenance of traffic.
 If a traffic control plan is prepared that does not meet applicable standards, or if the plan is improperly implemented, the contractor could hold some liability in the event of an accident.